-1. How are parents/community members informed of a delay or closing?
+1. How are parents/guardians/community members informed of a delay or closing?

-Regardless of weather forecasts during the evening news, parents may find closing or delay information via the following resources:
+Regardless of weather forecasts during evening or morning newscasts, parents/guardians may find closing or delay information via the following resources:

 2. Who watches the weather?

-The Superintendent and other school administrators carefully watch all weather conditions and forecasts.
+The Superintendent and the other school administrators carefully watch all weather conditions and forecasts.